lizhaoliu/lizhaoliu.github.io/posts/metaflow_1.md

         self._postprocess()
 ```

-The constructor has a workflow class as an argument, and it does the following things:
+Its constructor takes a workflow class as an argument, and it does the following things:

 1. Creates graph nodes and edges based on steps defined in the workflow - `self._create_nodes(flow_class)`.
 2. Traverses the graph to gather additional information (parents, fan-out, etc.) - `self._traverse_graph()`.